MANAGEMENT DISCUSSION & ANALYSIS REPORT

 Risk is an integral part of any business and Jasch Industries Ltd is no exception.
 A brief evaluation of business risk, as perceived by the management, is as under:

-1 .
-Business Risk
+1. Business Risk

-A .
-User Industry concentration
+A. User Industry concentration

 B. Commodity Risk

-C. Customer & Geographical concentration
+E. Customer & Geographical concentration

-D. Technological Obsolescence
+F. Technological Obsolescence

 Right from the beginning, the company has been engaged in its own research & development activity with a view to improve upon/ modify the process and product to suit Indian tropical conditions and usage practices.
-Over the years, the company has been able to develop many new products/applications.
+Over the years, the company has been able to develop many new processes/applications.
 A few years ago, the company had entered into technical collaboration agreement with Duksung Company Ltd., Korea.
 This collaboration had been quite successful in updating technology and development of new products and saving in cost of inputs.

 2. Financial Risk